nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case 4: Add a tag to a classmate**
+**Use case 4: Add a tag to a batchmate**

 **MSS**

-1. Student chooses to add a tag to a classmate (could be himself or others).
+1. Student chooses to add a tag to a batchmate (could be himself or others).
-2. MassLinkers searches through the list of classmates for the selected classmate.
+2. MassLinkers searches through the list of batchmates for the selected batchmate.
-3. MassLinkers adds tag to the classmate.
+3. MassLinkers adds tag to the batchmate.
    \
    Use case ends.

 **Extensions**
 * 2a.
-The list of classmates is empty.
+The list of batchmates is empty.
   * a1.
 MassLinkers warns adding a tag is invalid.
     \
     Use case ends.
 * 2b.
-MassLinkers is unable to find the classmate.
+MassLinkers is unable to find the batchmate.
     * b1.
-MassLinkers prompts for new classmate details.
+MassLinkers prompts for new batchmate details.
-    * Step b1 is repeated until a classmate is found.
+    * Step b1 is repeated until a batchmate is found.
       \
       Use case resumes from step 2.